ember-animation/ember-animated/tests/dummy/app/templates/docs/between.md

 # Animating Between Components
-When animating between components, sprites travel back and forth from two separate locations or lists that know about each other.
+When animating between components, sprites travel back and forth from two separate lists that know about each other.
 This means that when a sprite leaves one list and goes to another, the list that it goes to, or its endpoint, knows where the sprite started from.
 This also applies in the opposite direction.
 Therefore, sprites always have an initial and a final destination when animating between components.
 When two components know about each other, they can identify when a sprite is animating between them by checking the start or endpoint of that sprite.

 ## receivedSprites:
 When a sprite animates between lists it is a `removedSprite` on the list it started at, and an `insertedSprite` on the list ended at.
 If the sprite holds the same data value on both sides, it is considered a `receivedSprite` on the list that it is going to.